“Cui Servire Regnare Est”

 The Guild of St. Stephen in the Archdiocese of Birmingham is administered by the Diocesan Vocations Office.

 The Director of the Guild is Fr.
-Michael Dolman and the administrator is Kathryn Bayliss.
+Craig Szmidt and the administrator is Kathryn Bayliss.

 As well as goods (such as Guild medals) and affiliation, we provide opportunities for servers to be trained, formed in their faith and celebrate the good work they do in service of God and others.